MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 ### Certify data products

-In a self-service platform, anyone can create reports, curate datasets in an Azure Data Lake workspace account, and release data products for the business to use.
+In a self-service platform, anyone can create reports, curate data products in an Azure Data Lake workspace account, and release data products for the business to use.
 Data product review requests occur when:

 - Business sponsors log tickets to certify data products.
 - Data platform ops nominates data products based on popularity.